 Below, Ari Up with her son Wilton on ‘Checkerboard Kids’ (2003)

-Film-maker and musician, Don Letts was working as a DJ at the Roxy club in London in 1977, when he filmed most of the Punk bands that appeared there, with his Super 8 camera.
+Filmmaker and musician, Don Letts was working as a DJ at the Roxy club in London in 1977 when he filmed most of the punk bands that appeared there with his Super 8 camera.
 Letts captured a glorious moment of musical history and its ensuing social, political and cultural revolution.

-Letts decided he was going to make a film with his footage, and had sell his belongings to ensure he had enough film stock to record the bands that appeared night-after-night over a 3 month-period.
+Letts decided he was going to make a film with his footage, and had sold his belongings to ensure he had enough film stock to record the bands that appeared night-after-night over a 3 month period.
 Eventually, he collated all of the footage into The Punk Rock Movie, which contained performances by the Sex Pistols, The Clash, Wayne County & the Electric Chairs, Generation X, Slaughter and the Dogs, The Slits, Siouxsie and the Banshees, Eater, Subway Sect, X-Ray Spex, Alternative TV and Johnny Thunders and The Heartbreakers.
 There was also backstage footage of certain bands, and Sid Vicious’ first appearance with the Sex Pistols, at The Screen On The Green cinema, April 3rd, 1977.

 England: Thirty-five years on from Punk, and what the fuck has changed?
 The Queen is still on her throne.
 Celebrations are underway for another jubilee.
 The police continue to be a law unto themselves.
 The tabloid press peddles more smut and fear.
 The Westminster government is still centered on rewarding self-interest.
 And Johnny Rotten is a popular entertainer.